-How Much Data Do I Use?
+How Much Mobile Data Do You Currently Use?

-Checking Your Data Usage on an Android
+How to Check Your Data Usage on an Android Phone

 To check your data usage on your Android phone, do the following: